Barry Allen: Infinite Frontier

 During Infinite Frontier, Barry leaves Earth and Justice League to be a representative for the multiversal Justice League, and goes to different worlds to stabilize them.
 Barry is captured by Darkseid and is forced on a treadmill to allow Darkseid more power to control the Multiverse.
 Calvin Ellis frees Barry from the cosmic treadmill, but it causes him to be transported to Multiverse-2, the ruined Multiverse after the first crisis.
 He meets Pariah who imprisons him in a dream world.
 Wally West and Linda Park free Barry from his prison, and the rest of the speedsters return to Earth while Barry tries to find the Justice League.
 Barry saves Hal Jordan when he is imprisoned by Pariah, and they regroup the Justice League.
 Barry and Hal create a plan to go back to Earth to help the heroes fight against The Great Darkness, and help the heroes clean up the wreckage.

 Dawn of DC

 Barry had planned to propose to Iris, but an attack from an alien species kills her.
 He helps Wally and the fellow speedsters defeat the alien army and undo Iris' death, and she accepts his proposal.
-In "The New Golden Age", Flash was among those who attended a party held by the Flash family.
 In "Absolute Power", Barry is the only member of the Flash family to still have a connection to the Speed Force after the connections of the other speedsters are severed by Amanda Waller.
 After Waller's Amazo task force is defeated, Barry's powers are taken and the rest of the speedsters lose access to the multiverse.